neroden/timetable_kit/timetable_kit/amtrak/README.rst

 This contains python modules which are entirely specific to Amtrak.

-Before making an Amtrak timetable, you currently need to run the following scripts within this directory to download the Amtrak station database and the Amtrak GTFS files:
+Before making an Amtrak timetable, you currently need to run the following scripts within this directory to download the Amtrak station database:

 * ./json_stations.py download
 * ./json_stations.py process

-* python3 ./get_gtfs.py
+You'll also need to download the Amtrak GTFS (done from the main timetable program):
+* ../timetable.py --agency=amtrak --get-gtfs

 Right now the timetable_kit package is really only designed to make Amtrak timetables, but the hope is that the rest of the package can